Home Crosses Pagan symbols & customs Site search

 Southern Cross

-They are visible these days (nights) only in the Southern Hemisphere at latitudes north of 25 degrees.
-But 7,000 years ago, these stars would have been visible in Britain.
-The Greeks revered them and 2,000 years ago the constellation was just visible at the horizon.
-In the seventeenth century, the stars were useful night-time navigation points for mariners and explorers.
+They can be seen these days (or rather, these nights) only in the southern hemisphere at latitudes north of 25 degrees.
+But 7,000 years ago, they would have been visible in Britain.
+The Greeks revered them and 2,000 years ago could just about see them on the horizon.
+In the 17th century, the stars were useful night-time navigation points for mariners and explorers.
 Following an imaginary line defined by the top and bottom two stars for approximately 4.5 times the distance between them, leads to the South Pole.
-Unless it's cloudy of course.

 National and regional flags that incorporate the Southern Cross

-The Southern Cross appears on several national and regional flags including:
+The Southern Cross appears on several national and regional flags and church emblems including:

 • Australia: